 Welcome to the Stockyard Point Fishing Guide.
 Stockyard Point is located in Jam Jerrup roughly 1-hour drive on the east side of Melbourne overlooking Western Port.
 It’s a shallow beach and a popular hotspot for land-based fishing for elephant fish and gummy sharks in winter and snapper in summer.
-This locations peak time is often winter nights where it can become quite an overcrowded fishing location.
-There is a channel that runs through this system fishing the peak of tide changes will be critical to getting your baits in the optimal position.
+This location’s peak time is often winter nights when it can become quite an overcrowded fishing location.
+There is a channel that runs through this system fishing at the peak of tide changes will be critical to getting your baits in the optimal position.

 Things to do Stockyard Point

 This is not really the most family-friendly location.
 Walking around in this area during low tide can be quite exhausting.
 The sand during low tide can resemble quicksand as your feet seem to sink and get stuck.
-Its also quite a decent walk to get to optimal fishing spots.
-If you have young kids then you would be better of taking them to one of the nearby jetties or piers.
+It’s also quite a decent walk to get to optimal fishing spots.
+If you have young kids then you would be better off taking them to one of the nearby jetties or piers.
 Parking is available at the end of Foreshore road.
 Then it’s a fair 15-minute walk to Stockyard point.